 For practitioners who have received core TF-CBT training: Training on implementing the FAP-TF-CBT integrated treatment model for trauma recovery with LGBTQ children and youth (in development)

-To implement FAP FSM in your practice or within your organization, please email National Quality Improvement Center on Tailored Services, Placement Stability, and Permanency for LGBTQ2S Children and Youth in Foster Care at SOGIECenter@uconn.edu.
+To implement FAP in your practice or within your organization, please email National Quality Improvement Center on Tailored Services, Placement Stability, and Permanency for LGBTQ2S Children and Youth in Foster Care at SOGIECenter@UConn.edu.